-- Does each room have a window?
-If accessible from the street, can these windows be locked? - > Is there at least one smoke alarm and a fire escape route? - > Is public transportation available nearby? - Does the neighborhood feel safe i.e. would you feel comfortable coming home alone in the dark?
+- > Does each room have a window?
+If accessible from the street, can these windows be locked? - > Is there at least one smoke alarm and a fire escape route? - > Is public transportation available nearby?

-- Do all of the fixtures included in the rent work properly?
-Is the water coming from the faucet burning or too cold?
-Do toilets flush properly? - Check all electrical plugs, heaters on the subject of working properly. - > Do you see mousetraps or cockroach bait?
+- > Does the neighborhood feel safe i.e. would you feel comfortable coming home alone in the dark? - > Do all of the fixtures included in the rent work properly?
+Is the water coming from the faucet burning or too cold (even if you have allowed time for it to "warm up")?
+Do toilets flush properly? - > Check that all electrical plugs, heaters and other appliances are working properly. - > Do you see mousetraps or cockroach bait, or "droppings" from animals?
 These are signs that you may be sharing your apartment with unwanted insects and/or rodents.